Wild Wild West: Plot

-In 1869, four years after the end of the American Civil War, U.S. Army Captain James T. "Jim" West and U.S. Marshal Artemus Gordon in disguise cross paths in an unsuccessful attempt to apprehend ex-Confederate General "Bloodbath" McGrath.
-At the White House, President Ulysses S. Grant informs West and Gordon about the disappearances of important scientists and assigns the task of finding them together.
+Four years after the end of the American Civil War in 1869, U.S. Army Captain James T. "Jim" West and U.S. Marshal Artemus Gordon hunt for ex-Confederate General "Bloodbath" McGrath, who is seemingly responsible for a massacre in New Liberty that killed West's parents.
+U.S. President Ulysses S. Grant informs the two about the disappearances of America's key scientists and a treasonous plot by McGrath, and tasks them with finding the scientists before he inaugurates the first transcontinental railroad.

-Aboard their train The Wanderer, the duo examine the severed head of MIT scientist Thaddeus Morton, discovering a clue which leads them to New Orleans.
-They infiltrate a plantation where Dr. Arliss Loveless, a legless ex-Confederate officer in a wheelchair, is hosting a party for foreign officials.
-West investigates Loveless and McGrath's plans, while Gordon rescues an imprisoned woman named Rita Escobar, who asks for help rescuing her father Guillermo - one of the kidnapped scientists.

-Loveless demonstrates his amphibious steam-powered tank.
-Accusing McGrath of betrayal for surrendering at Appomattox, Loveless executes McGrath's soldiers and also shoots him before leaving by train.
-Gordon, West and Rita arrive soon after to find the carnage and a dying McGrath, who says Loveless was responsible for the massacre, here and at New Liberty.
-Upon catching up with Loveless on The Wanderer, a panicked Rita accidentally incapacitates West, Gordon and herself with sleeping gas disguised as billiard balls.
+Aboard their train The Wanderer, West and Gordon examine the severed head of MIT scientist Thaddeus Morton, finding a clue that leads them to Dr. Arliss Loveless, a legless ex-Confederate soldier and scientist.
+Infiltrating Loveless's party, the duo rescue a woman named Rita Escobar, who asks for their help in rescuing her father Guillermo Escobar, who is one of the kidnapped scientists.
+Loveless demonstrates his steam-powered tank by using McGrath's soldiers as target practice, before shooting and leaving McGrath for dead for previously surrendering at Appomattox.
+West, Gordon and Rita find McGrath, who reveals he was framed by Loveless for the New Liberty massacre before dying.
+The trio pursue Loveless on The Wanderer, only to discover Loveless is following them on an artillery train.
+West disables Loveless's train before Rita accidentally incapacitates West, Gordon and herself with sleeping gas disguised as billiard balls.

-West and Gordon wake up entrapped with magnetic collars in a cornfield as Loveless pulls away in The Wanderer, announcing his intention to capture President Grant at the golden spike ceremony.
-After a narrow escape, West tells Gordon about his parents' murder at New Liberty.
-The following day, West and Gordon find Loveless' private railroad, leading to his desert complex at Spider Canyon, where they witness Loveless' ultimate weapon: an 80-foot-tall mechanical tarantula armed with nitroglycerin cannons.
-Loveless captures Grant and Gordon, while West is shot and left behind.
+West and Gordon wake up as Loveless pulls away in The Wanderer while taking Rita hostage, intending to capture Grant at the golden spike ceremony and leaving West and Gordon in a deadly trap.
+After narrowly escaping the trap, the duo stumble across Loveless's private railroad leading to his industrial complex hidden in Spider Canyon, where they witness Loveless's ultimate weapon, a gigantic mechanical spider with nitroglycerin cannons.
+At the ceremony, Loveless captures Grant and a disguised Gordon while West gets shot by one of Loveless's henchwomen upon being caught infiltrating the spider.

-At his complex, Loveless announces plans to dissolve the United States and divide the territory among Great Britain, France, Spain, Mexico, the Native American people, while keeping some land for himself.
-When Grant refuses to surrender, Loveless orders Gordon to be executed, but West appears in disguise as a belly dancer to distract Loveless, allowing Gordon to free the captives; however, Loveless escapes with Grant.

-Gordon, describing Bernoulli's principle, introduces his flying bicycle to West; they use it to catch up to Loveless' spider, where West battles henchmen before confronting Loveless himself.
-As the spider approaches a cliff, both West and Loveless fall; West survives by catching a chain dangling from the machinery as Loveless plummets to his death into the canyon below.
+At his complex, Loveless reveals his plan to dissolve the United States and divide the territory among Great Britain, France, Spain, Mexico, the Native American people and Loveless himself.
+When Grant refuses to surrender, Loveless orders Gordon's execution before West, having survived thanks to Gordon's impermeable bulletproof vest, appears in disguise as a belly dancer and distracts Loveless, allowing Gordon to free the captives.
+Loveless then escapes while taking Grant with him, and destroys a town to force Grant to surrender.
+Gordon, describing Bernoulli's principle, uses his flying bicycle to transport him and West to the spider, where West battles its henchmen before confronting Loveless himself.
+As the spider approaches a cliff, Loveless shoots West with a concealed gun, but instead hits the spider's control pipes, halting it abruptly at the edge of the canyon.
+West and Loveless fall from the spider, but West survives by catching a chain dangling from the machinery.